reproto/reproto/doc/spec.md

 final Query aggregation = m.readValue(message, Query.class);
 ```

-## Messages
+## Types

-Messages are named types that are used to designate a data structure that is intended to be sent as
+Types are named types that are used to designate a data structure that is intended to be
-a message.
+serialized.

-Messages have a name which must be unique for the package in which it is defined.
+Types have a name which must be unique for the package in which it is defined.

-The following is an example message declaration:
+The following is an example type declaration:

 ```
-message Foo {
+type Foo {
     foo: string;
     bar: i32;
 }
 ```

-Messages are encoded as objects.
+Types are encoded as objects.

 For example (using `Foo`):